Theresa Haskett of the United States Celebrated As New Author During Public Book Launch In Hampton VA

 L to R: Darlene Blacknall Ramseur, Theresa Haskett, Ella House, Gloria Henderson, (Founder of BHS & Associates & Empowering You, It’s Your Time): Dr. Barbara H. Smith, Shani Smith, Linnea Blizzard, Dr. Terri James, and Carla A. Murphy.

 Sometimes lives can be changed from truth and transparency shared by another person.
 Theresa is that person and this book has her transparency.
-I believe lives will be changed from this project.”TOPEKA, KANSAS, UNITED STATES, November 9, 2022 /EINPresswire.com/ -- Excited onlookers gathered to celebrate the launch of the new book entitled Empowering You – It’s Your Time.
+I believe lives will be changed from this project.”NAIROBI COUNTY, WESTLANDS SUB COUNTY, KENYA, November 9, 2022 /EINPresswire.com/ -- Excited onlookers gathered to celebrate the launch of the new book entitled Empowering You – It’s Your Time.
 The book is an international collaboration of powerful women sharing practical and immediately implementable solutions to bring about a positive change.

 — Dr. Ruben West